 But remember, major drops in certain pages are not always related to that specific page.

-For example, a large drop on a certain page might not necessarily be because its performance but due to poor traffic, or inconsistent messaging between the ad and the landing page.
+For example, a large drop on a certain page might not necessarily be because of its performance but due to poor traffic, or inconsistent messaging between the ad and the landing page.

 To find the real issue, go through the entire funnel manually and QA it on different browsers and devices, you could be overlooking many technical issues you weren’t aware of.
 All these should be thoroughly checked and optimized.